adrienckr/adrienckr/README.md

-Proud American engineer and entrepreneur
+Machine Learning Engineer and Entrepreneur.